kuv2707/Chess-JS/README.md

-# Chess-JS (Anarchy in hell)
+# Chess-JS

 Being hosted at: https://kuv2707.github.io/Chess-JS/

-Doesn't follow any of the rules of the game yet.
+Rules of the game are not yet imposed.